Instagram Tips & Strategies

 4. Enable the Allow brand partner to boost toggle.

-5. Copy the code that is generated.
-Don't forget, Story codes are only active while the Story is live (24 hours), so the brand needs to act fast!
+5. Copy the code.
+Story codes are only active while the Story is live (24 hours).

 4. Share the Code Securely

 You’ve got the code!
-Now, you just need to send it to your brand partner.
-Email or a secure direct message works perfectly.
-Make sure to let them know the code's expiration date if it is an in-feed post or reel, so they understand the timeline.
+Now, you need to send it to your brand partner via email or a secure direct message, informing them of the code's expiration date if it is for an in-feed post or reel.

 How to Use a Partnership Ad Code: A Guide for Brands